Oriental Wrestling Entertainment

 Oriental Wrestling Entertainment (OWE) (东方职业摔角) was a Chinese-based professional wrestling promotion founded in 2017.
 OWE shows normally combined wrestling with musical performances by the C-pop all-girls group SNH48.
 The promotion promoted one championship as part of their events.
 OWE had working relationships with the U.S.-based All Elite Wrestling (AEW), Future Stars of Wrestling, and Mexican The Crash Lucha Libre promotions.
-In 2019, OWE ceased operations in China, and after unsuccessfully tried to relocate to Cambodia, ceased all operations in 2021.
+In 2019, OWE ceased operations in China.
+After OWE unsuccessfully tried to relocate to Cambodia, the promotion ceased all operations in 2021.

 History

 While the concept of professional wrestling has been well established in Europe and North America since the 19th century, and in Japan since the end of World War II, China had no exposure to professional wrestling prior to the turn of the millennium.
 The first Chinese professional wrestling promotion, China Wrestling Entertainment, was created in 2004, promoting traditional professional wrestling events, but struggled to stay profitable.
 In 2017, Chinese film director Fu Huayang created Oriental Wrestling Entertainment, based out of Shanghai, starting a talent search amongst over 200,000 applicants that all had a martial arts background, selecting a group of 50 people to be trained for professional wrestling.

 In early 2018, OWE started a working relationship with Dragon Gate, featuring trainees from OWE working at Dragon Gate events and Dragon Gate main-stay Cima training them, helping OWE to promote its first official show, "The Legend of the Dragon" held on February 2, in Shanghai, featuring the Dragon Gate wrestlers and OWE's roster.
 On May 7, Cima announced that he, T-Hawk, El Lindaman and Takehiro Yamamura were all leaving Dragon Gate, relocating from Japan to China to be involved with OWE.
 Cima was announced as the head coach and the President for OWE and began training the rookies.

 OWE later began a partnership with Las Vegas, Nevada based Future Stars of Wrestling, sending CIMA and three trainees to FSW shows as well as several members of the FSW roster traveling to China.
 Cima and several OWE students also appeared for other promotions, such as the Australasian Wrestling Federation (AWF), Wrestle-1, and DDT Pro-Wrestling shows.